castortut/activity-api/README.md

 - Log the values into a database instead of into memory in order to not loose data on restarts

 - Make the aliases configurable in a database instead of hard coding and requiring a new deployment to change

+- Make the MQTT_URL an environment variable instead of hard-coding it in the source code